-On discharge, your ward Physiotherapist will refer you to East Coast Community Healthcare (ECCH) for community physiotherapy.
+If you require further Physiotherapy input on discharge, your ward physiotherapist will refer you to East Coast Community Healthcare (ECCH) for community physiotherapy.
 The location of your appointment will be where it is most convenient for yourself.
 Please refer to the table on the following page for possible locations.